phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Layouts/README.md

 🚀 Run  it!
 The QTabWidget containing our widgets, with tabs shown on the left (West).

-&emsp; As you can see, it’s a little more straightforward — and a bit more attractive!
+As you can see, it’s a little more straightforward — and a bit more attractive!
 You can set the position of the tabs using the cardinal directions and toggle whether tabs are moveable with .setMoveable